jts272/pp4-safe-hands-guitar-tech/README.md

 A serif font, [Amiri,](https://fonts.google.com/specimen/Amiri?query=amiri) was used for all other text content.
-I had originally intended to use [Palatino Linotype,](https://learn.microsoft.com/en-us/typography/font-list/palatino-linotype#style--weight-examples) however this was not available as a Google Font, which is great for use in web design.
+I had originally intended to use [Palatino Linotype,](https://learn.microsoft.com/en-us/typography/font-list/palatino-linotype#style--weight-examples) however this was not available as a Google Font, which is preferred for use in web design.
 The Amiri font exudes an air of experience and knowledge, making for a pleasant, book-like reading experience.
 Of note is that serif fonts aid in [reducing fatigue](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4612630/#:~:text=%E2%80%9CSerifs%20have%20an%20important%20role,the%20location%20of%20stroke%20ends.) when reading large sums of text.